halkyonio/quarkus-tap-petclinic/README.md

 You can build the image using docker, jib or using kpack if it has been deployed on the k8s platform

-## 1. Scenario tested using a pod able to perform the buildpack steps
+## 1. Scenario to be re-tested using a pod able to perform the buildpack steps

 To perform a build of a project available from a git repository, deploy then the following `deployment` manifest.
 **NOTE**: The manifest should be improved as it contains the selfsigned certificate (generated from a previous kind deployment) like the credentials to access a local container registry `local.registry:5000`